 - Los Angeles Museum of Tolerance – The Museum of Tolerance in Los Angeles is an interactive human rights laboratory and educational center founded by the Simon Wiesenthal Center that uses the lessons of the Holocaust to confront contemporary racism, prejudice, and discrimination.

 - La Brea Tar Pits Museum – Located in the Los Angeles Miracle Mile, the La Brea Tar Pits are the world’s only active, city-based Ice Age excavation site, where natural asphalt seepages have trapped and remarkably preserved millions of prehistoric plant and animal specimens over the last 50,000 years.
+The La Brea Tar Pits museum will close its doors to the public on July 6, 2026, for a roughly two-year, $240 million renovation

 - Los Angeles Natural History Museum is the largest natural and historical museum in the western United States, featuring a vast collection of over 35 million specimens, including renowned dinosaur halls, extensive gem and mineral collections, and immersive nature gardens that span 4.5 billion years of history.
 Read my review.

 - LACMA – As the largest art museum in the western United States, the Los Angeles County Museum of Art is a sprawling, encyclopedic institution on Wilshire Boulevard featuring over 150,000 works spanning thousands of years, iconic outdoor installations like Urban Light, and a commitment to serving Southern California’s diverse population.
 Enjoy jazz evenings at LACMA under the Urban Lights during Spring and Summer.
+The New Geffen Galleries are now open.

 - The Broad Museum – The Broad, located in downtown Los Angeles, is a renowned contemporary art museum founded by philanthropists Eli and Edythe Broad, featuring a vast collection of postwar art and iconic installations within a distinct, honeycombed “veil-and-vault” building that offers free general admission.
 Read my review.